 The first thing that comes to mind is strings.
 Instead of nylon, western guitars feature steel strings.
 Such design required a couple of different design solutions, as steel strings create much more tension.

 So, instead of Torres’ fan top design, western guitars of that time featured X-braced tops.
-Such design is predominant even these days, though there are numerous variations that are used today, including an interesting “hybrid” design that combines X and classical fan bracing.
+Such design is predominant even these days, though numerous variations are used today, including an interesting “hybrid” design that combines X and classical fan bracing.

 In the early 1900s, another design appeared.
 This design is usually credited to Orville Gibson, who introduced a new type of acoustic guitars, which features different top compared to classical and western guitars.

-In accordance with its name, this one features an archtop, which is usually made from a thick plank.
-You can easily notice a fine arch in the middle of the body, which gently dips down to meet sides of the body.
+Per its name, this one features an archtop, which is usually made from a thick plank.
+You can easily notice a fine arch in the middle of the body, which gently dips down to meet the sides of the body.
 Such a design requires a lot of fine craftsmanship, so the price is usually much higher.

 First archtop guitars usually featured a typical oval hole in the middle.
 However, F-holes are predominant these days.
 Archtop guitars can be either acoustic or semi-acoustic.